AYUSH-1652/Enhanced-LMFA-Net-for-Realtime-Image-Dehazing/README.md

 Ayush Joshi

 ## Conclusion

-Enhanced LMFA-Net improves dehazing quality using adaptive dual-branch restoration, channel attention, and edge-aware loss while remaining lightweight.
-Results show higher SSIM with competitive PSNR and real-time performance, making it suitable for practical deployment.
+This project enhances LMFA-Net for real-time image dehazing by introducing adaptive dual-branch restoration, channel attention, and an edge-aware loss.
+These improvements enable better structural preservation and robustness to noise while maintaining a lightweight design.
+Experimental results on the RESIDE dataset show improved SSIM with competitive PSNR and minimal computational overhead.
+The model remains suitable for real-time and resource-constrained applications, with future work focusing on real-world generalization, multi-scale modeling, and video dehazing.